By Michael Greger, MD • Originally published on Nutritionfacts.org

 Quoting from the Harvard Health Letter, “the nutritional problems of fructose and sugar come when they are added to foods.
 Fruit, on the other hand, is beneficial in almost any amount.”

 What Do They Mean?
 Can You Eat Too Much Fruit?
-Can We Eat Ten Fruit A Day?
-How About Twenty Fruit A Day?
+How Much Is Too Much?

 It’s actually been put to the test.